13 Sam Heughan quotes on Outlander, life, fame, Scotland, women and redheads

-Sam Heughan in Quotes: Here are 13 things the Outlander star has said about life, fame, Scotland, women, and redheads
+Sam Heughan in Quotes: These are 13 things the Outlander star has said about life, fame, Scotland and women

 There are no shortage of quips and interesting insights to be had from trawling through the Scottish actor’s myriad of media interviews.